Metro (British newspaper): National expansion

 In the years following its launch, the paper's distribution was gradually expanded to other major UK cities, including Manchester and Birmingham.
 By February 2003, Metro had become operationally profitable for the first time.
 Its reach was extended further in 2004, becoming available in more urban areas, including Nottingham, Sheffield, Bristol and Bath.

 Metros circulation continued to rise in the following years, though readership temporarily dipped after the 7 July 2005 London bombings.
 There was a 1.8% decline – the equivalent of around 9,000 readers – in copies picked up in the weeks following the attacks due to a reduction in the number of people using London's public transport network, coupled with the temporary closure of some London Underground lines where Metro was distributed.

 Following several years of expansion, in 2006 the newspaper's production was moved to DMGT's main newspaper offices at Northcliffe House in Kensington, west London.
 That same year the newspaper expanded further, launching in Cardiff and Liverpool in joint venture deals with Trinity Mirror.

 At the time of its tenth anniversary in 2009, the newspaper was distributed in sixteen "major" UK cities and its circulation had grown to 1.3 million.
-Despite the increase in readership, that same year, management also closed five regional Metro offices in Manchester, Glasgow, Newcastle, Birmingham, and Bristol, which were responsible for producing regionalised arts, entertainment, and food pages, citing "challenging economic conditions".
+Despite the increase in readership, that same year, management also closed five regional Metro offices in Manchester, Glasgow, Newcastle, Birmingham, and Bristol, which were responsible for producing regionalised arts, entertainment, and food pages, citing "challenging economic conditions" in the context of the Great Recession.

 By 2011, Metros distribution network had expanded to more than 50 cities in the UK.
 In that year media commentator Roy Greenslade said the publication was now making "bumper profits" and – mistakenly, as it is not national – dubbed it "Britain's most successful national newspaper".